Personal Insolvencies and Bankruptcy in Q3 2018

 Although, the Insolvency Statistics report from The Insolvency Service highlights how personal insolvencies decreased in the third quarter of 2018, ending the six-year high.
 However, this decrease was largely due to an increase in bankruptcies, which are known to generate stress and be upsetting for all involved.

 With bankruptcy orders increasing 1.7% and debt relief orders increasing 0.7% in the third quarter, fewer individuals have had a plan in place to pay back some or all of what is owed through an individual voluntary arrangement.
 At Irwin Insolvency, we assess all of your financial options before facing bankruptcy.

 How we can help you

-At Irwin Insolvency, we put you and your needs first to ensure that we can do all we can to lift your financial burdens, whether that be through bankruptcy or individual voluntary arrangements.
 Our personal insolvency process is different for each case we work on, as we tailor our advice to your current financial circumstances.